-Biggs's structure of the observed learning outcome (SOLO) taxonomy (1982) supports this approach.
-The SOLO taxonomy provides a systematic way to describe how a learner's performance grows in complexity when mastering many academic tasks.
+Biggs and Collis's (1982) structure of the observed learning outcome (SOLO) taxonomy supports this approach.
+The SOLO taxonomy provides a systematic way to describe how a student's performance grows in complexity when mastering many academic tasks.

-For example, as they progress towards the ability to conceptualise at a higher level than they have dealt with in teaching sessions or materials, students will need to move through the following levels:
+For example, as students progress towards the ability to conceptualise at a higher level, they will need to move through the following levels:

 - unistructural – characterised by verbs such as memorise, identify, recognise